google/WebFundamentals/src/site/documentation/user-input/touch-input/touchevents/index.markdown

 For any of the start and move events, you can easily extract `x` and `y` from an event.

-The following code snippet first assumes the event is from a mouse, extracting `screenX` and `screenY`.
-It then checks to see if pointer events are supported, and if so, gets `clientX` and `clientY` from the event.
+The following code snippet checks whether the event is from a touch event by looking for `targetTouches`, if it is then it extracts the `clientX` and `clientY` from the first touch.
+If the event is a mouse or pointer event then we extract `clientX` and `clientY` directly from the event itself.
-If it’s not, the code checks for `targetTouches` and extracts the first touch, if the variable exists:

 {%include_code ../_code/touch-demo-2.html extract-xy javascript %}